-A three-dimensional hyperspace A four-dimensional hyperspace Accessible to a two-dimensional creature One Minute Exam - An intelligent ant crawls around on a surface, drawing triangles as the intersection of 3 straight lines.
+A three-dimensional hyperspace

+A four-dimensional hyperspace

+Accessible to a two-dimensional creature

+One Minute Exam

+- An intelligent ant crawls around on a surface, drawing triangles as the intersection of 3 straight lines.
 She finds that the sum of the interior angles is always more than 180 degrees and that triangles of the same size always give the same results.
-She deduces that the following will be true: - If she draws two straight lines that are initially parallel they will begin to diverge. - The surface she is walking on is three-dimensional - If she walks off in a straight line she will never return to her point of origin - If she walks off in a straight line she will return to her point of origin Goal:
+She deduces that the following will be true: - ☐ If she draws two straight lines that are initially parallel they will begin to diverge. - The surface she is walking on is three-dimensional - If she walks off in a straight line she will never return to her point of origin - If she walks off in a straight line she will return to her point of origin \Box

+Goal:

 To understand the nature of curved space, and hence of gravity, in the vicinity of a massive object, a planet, star, or black hole.

 To understand the role of an "embedding diagram" in helping to explain that curved space.

-Embedding diagram:
+Embedding diagram: Removes one dimension, but preserves key aspects of the geometry, curved or not, and how curved.

 - Real Space -> Embedding Diagram Space

 - Volume (3D) -> Surface (2D)

-- Surface (2D) -> Line (1D)
+- Surface (2D) \rightarrow Line (1D)

-- Line (1D) -> Point (0D)
+- Line (1D) \rightarrow Point (0D)

+Embedding diagrams allow us to visualize some aspects of the curvature of space from a higher dimensional "hyperspace" perspective.
 Invert balloon - 2 D embedding diagram of curved 3 D space around gravitating object

-Properties of this curved space that are preserved in the embedding diagram:
+Properties of this curved space that are preserved in the embedding diagram and are true in the original 3D space:

 $C < 2\pi r$

 Sum of angles of triangle not equal 180° (can be > or <)

 Parallel lines diverge or cross

 '''

 Orbits around "cone"

 '''

 Far from a gravitating object, the curvature and hence gravity, gets very weak, 3D space becomes FLAT, and the corresponding embedding diagram is a flat 2D plane (can't show this with the balloon).